spacebabies/website/content/portfolio/lets-build-something-new/index.md

 In this file we are depending on something something Rails.
 A-ha.
 That means we need add Rails as a dependency in our spec.

-_PS: after that intial file, I added two more handy things:_
+_PS: after that initial file, I added two more handy things:_

 {{< highlight bash >}}
   # autoload our code, which is Rails dogma